senseiji/blog4/_posts/data-engineering/2021-03-05-which-certification-is-best-for-data-engineers.md

 #
 subheadline: "Data Engineering"
 title: "Which Certification Is Best For Data Engineers"
 teaser: "Data Engineers are yet to fulfill the talent shortage in the market right now.
 As this gap increases, more and more engineers will be filling in technical roles.
-If you’re one such individual looking forward to an edge in the market; read ahead as w"
+If you’re one such individual looking forward to an edge in the market; read ahead as we explore **which certification is best for Data Engineers** to pursue today!**Do Data Engineers Need a Certification?**--------------------------"
 categories:
   - Data Engineering